 The School Crossing Guard Program is an integral element in the Safe Routes to School program, which is dedicated to providing safe bicycle and pedestrian routes to and from school, for elementary and middle school aged children.
+Click here to learn how to apply to be a Crossing Guard.

 History of the Program